jforget/Perl-fixed-width-char-human-recognition/description/description.en.md

 ![Five examples of 'r' from the listing](r.png)

-You  may skip  the following  paragraphes, because  they do  not bring interessant facts to the documentation.
+You  may skip  the following  paragraphes, because  they do  not bring interesting facts to the documentation.

 In an unsuccessful attempt to reduce the glyph irregularities, I wrote another  programme.
 This  programme  looks  at  every  pixel  in  the